 -

-city and district
+the city and neighbourhood

 -

-supermarket chain
+the supermarket chain

 -

-availability of hypermarkets
+the availability of hypermarkets

 -